Thousands of marchers in British Columbia say no to Trans Mountain pipeline

-Thousands turned out Saturday for a peaceful march and demonstration against Kinder Morgan’s Trans Mountain pipeline expansion.
+Thousands turned out Saturday in Vancouver, B.C., for a march and demonstration against Kinder Morgan’s Trans Mountain pipeline expansion in Burnaby.

-BURNABY, B.C. — By the thousands, demonstrators marched and rallied in metro Vancouver on Saturday to oppose Kinder Morgan’s Trans Mountain pipeline expansion project.
+BURNABY, B.C. — By the thousands, demonstrators marched and rallied in metro Vancouver on Saturday to oppose Kinder Morgan’s Trans Mountain pipeline-expansion project.

 Led by indigenous nations and spiritual leaders from across Canada, and joined by supporters from Washington state, the march spilled through the streets of Burnaby, in a river of humanity singing, drumming, and demonstrating against a pipeline that would nearly triple the volume of diluted bitumen oil hauled from Alberta’s tar sands to the Pacific Coast for export.

-“I will put my life on the line, I will do whatever it takes to stop this,” said Cedar George-Parker, of Tulalip and Tsleil Waututh, one of several British Columbia First Nations that called for the march.
-Like so many others, George-Parker said he opposes the pipeline because of the risk of oil spills as tanker traffic increases sevenfold to carry oil for the expansion.
+“I will put my life on the line, I will do whatever it takes to stop this,” said Cedar George-Parker, of Tulalip and Tsleil-Waututh, one of several British Columbia First Nations that called for the march.
+Like many others, George-Parker said he opposes the pipeline because of the risk of oil spills as tanker traffic increases sevenfold to carry oil for the expansion.

-To protect the climate from further fossil-fuel development, endangered and threatened salmon and orca whales from oil spills, and defend the rights of indigenous people who oppose the project, the battle lines are drawn, opponents said.
+To protect the climate from further fossil-fuel development, and protect endangered and threatened salmon and orca whales from oil spills, and defend the rights of indigenous people who oppose the project, the battle lines are drawn, opponents said.

 Most Read Local Stories